 Exercise can also play a big role in the overall health and appearance of your skin.
 Not only does exercise help keep you healthy, but it can provide a boost to your immune system, mood, and even your appearance.
 Sweating from exercise also helps pores to remain open and unclogged, triggers your need for water, which helps hydration levels, and much more.
-Exercise can also help with skin flexibility, and increase tissue resiliency; boosts circulation meaning more vital nutrients and hydration get to your skin cells; and provides better wound healing (and potentially decreased scarring from injuries to the skin as well).
+Exercise can also help with skin flexibility, and increase tissue resiliency; boosts circulation meaning more vital nutrients and hydration get to your skin cells, and provides better wound healing (and potentially decreased scarring from injuries to the skin as well).

 Good Hygiene is Important

-When you’re talking about better skin as you age, some of the best advice is basic, and goes back to what we were all taught when we were young.
-Good hygiene is important for keeping skin healthy.
+When you’re talking about better skin as you age, some of the best advice is basic and goes back to what we were all taught when we were young.
+Good hygiene is important for keeping the skin healthy.
 Bathe or shower regularly, and wash your skin with soap or body wash.
-Don’t wash your face or body too often, however, as this can dry out and irritate skin, contributing to premature aging.
-Likewise, if you don’t shower or bathe often enough, the bacteria on the skin can reproduce, raising your risk of infection, increasing pimple breakouts, and leaves potentially irritating compounds on your skin for far longer than they should be present.
+Don’t wash your face or body too often, however, as this can dry out and irritate the skin, contributing to premature aging.
+Likewise, if you don’t shower or bathe often enough, the bacteria on the skin can reproduce, raising your risk of infection, increasing pimple breakouts, and leaving potentially irritating compounds on your skin for far longer than they should be present.

 Cold is one of the key factors we discussed at the top of our guide, and avoiding excessive cold exposure is a great piece of advice for better skin as you age.
 Cold temperatures make it easier for your skin to dry out, or become damaged from frostbite or related phenomena.
 Avoid prolonged outdoor exposure during cold months, and wear gloves, hats, scarves, and/or earmuffs, along with seasonally-appropriate jackets and clothing.
 That will help keep your skin fully hydrated, and the support matrix beneath it loose and limber, able to cope with the flexing and moving that takes place in our daily lives – without becoming overly fragile or damaged.
 If you’ve ever seen one of those videos where a rubber ball is placed in liquid nitrogen, and then no longer bounces, but shatters on impact with the floor, then you’ll understand how cold can drastically change the resiliency and flexibility of membranes like skin.